tinko26/ao.net/docs/namespaces/ao.can.md

 The `Ao.Can` namespace contains some useful stuff for dealing with [CAN](https://en.wikipedia.org/wiki/CAN_bus) messages.

-I have been using this code in conjunction with a self-made CAN sniffer, in order to log all messages being sent on particular CAN bus, such as a vehicle's powertrain bus.
+I have been using this code in conjunction with a self-made CAN sniffer, in order to log all messages being sent on a particular CAN bus, such as a vehicle's powertrain bus.

 ## CAN Message